larryfast/Microbit_Temperature_Logging_Workshop/README.md

 - Save a copy of your configured Excel file

 ## Start your engines!
-The remaining steps power up all the bits and get them talking to each other
+Time to start recording Temperatures!
+The remaining steps power up all the bits and get them talking to each other.

-### Open spreadsheet in Excel

-### start_serial2csv with radio2serial microbit connected
+### Connect Microbit programmed with radio2serial.hex to USB port

+### Run start_serial2csv.bat from Powershell
 The video introduction has a segment on starting the Python program.
+- Delete file: ubit_live_data.csv
 - Open a Powershell window in project folder
 - Run this command:   .\start_serial2csv.bat

+### Open spreadsheet in Excel

 ### Power up one or more Temperature sensing Microbits